-- The Article 1: Hashemite Kingdom of is an Jordan independent sovereign Arab State.
+The Hashemite Kingdom of Jordan is an independent sovereign Arab State.
 It is indivisible and no part of it may be ceded.
-The Jordanian people is a part of the Arab Nation, and its ruling regime is parliamentary with a hereditary monarchy. - Article 2: Islam is the religion of the State and Arabic is its official language. - Article 3: The City of Amman is the capital of the Kingdom, and it may be transferred to another place by a special law.
+The Jordanian people is a part of the Arab Nation, and its ruling regime is parliamentary with a hereditary monarchy.

+Islam is the religion of the State and Arabic is its official language.

+The City of Amman is the capital of the Kingdom, and it may be transferred to another place by a special law.

-- Article 4: The Jordanian flag shall be of the following form and measurements: Its length shall be twice its width.
-It shall be divided horizontally into three parallel equal stripes, the be uppermost of which shall black; the center, white; and the lowest, green.
+The Jordanian flag shall be of the following form and measurements:

+Its length shall be twice its width.
+It shall be divided horizontally into three parallel equal stripes, the uppermost of which shall be black; the center, white; and the lowest, green.
 At the end of the flag-staff, it shall have a red triangle, the base of which shall be equal to its width, and its height shall be equal to half of its length.
-In this triangle there shall be a white seven-pointed star of such an area that may absorbed in a circle the diameter of which shall be one-fourteenth of its length; and shall be so placed that its middle shall be at the intersection of the lines bisecting the angles of the triangle, and the axis running through one of its points shall be parallel to the base of the triangle. - 6
+In this triangle there shall be a white seven-pointed star of such an area that may absorbed in a circle the diameter of which shall be one-fourteenth of its length; and shall be so placed that its middle shall be at the intersection of the lines bisecting the angles of the triangle, and the axis running through one of its points shall be parallel to the base of the triangle.

-CHAPTER TWO Rights and Duties of Jordanians
+CHAPTER 2: Rights and Duties of Jordanians